-We study categories whose objects are the {\em braid representations}, that is, strict monoidal functors from the braid category $\Bcat$ to the category of matrices $\Mat$. {Braid representations are equivalent to} solutions to the (constant) Yang-Baxter equation.
+We study categories whose objects are the {\em braid representations}, that is, strict monoidal functors $F : \Bcat \rightarrow \Mat$ from the braid category $\Bcat$ to the category of matrices $\Mat$. {Braid representations are equivalent to} solutions to the (constant) Yang-Baxter equation.
 So their classification problems are also equivalent.
-We consider both the categories $\MoonFun(\Bcat,\Mat)$ whose morphisms are natural transformations and the category $\MonFun(\Bcat,\Mat)$ whose morphisms are the \emph{monoidal} natural transformations.
+In either case classification is up to a suitable notion of isomorphism, so a major \ppm{part of the} contribution here is to introduce, compare and contrast suitable notions of isomorphism.
+We consider both the category $\MoonFun(\Bcat,\Mat)$ whose morphisms are natural transformations and the category $\MonFun(\Bcat,\Mat)$ whose morphisms are the \emph{monoidal} natural transformations.
 This categorical contextualisation naturally gives a three-fold focus to the problem: the source $\Bcat$; the target $\Mat$; and the natural transformations and other symmetries between functors between them.
-Indeed the approach is mainly motivated by the recent classification of charge conserving Yang-Baxter operators, in which $\Mat$ is replaced by a subcategory.
-One objective is to understand from the categorical perspective how the solution was facilitated by this change (with the aim of generalising). {Another is to understand appropriate notions of equivalence - the restriction of target introduces new notions such as that of inner and outer equivalences.} And another is to understand how universal such a restricted target is (does it give a transversal of all equivalence classes for a suitable notion of equivalence?).
+Indeed the approach is mainly motivated by the recent classification of charge conserving Yang-Baxter operators, in which the target $\Mat$ is replaced by a certain subcategory.
+One objective is to understand from the categorical perspective how the classification was facilitated by this change (with the aim of generalising).

+{Another key objective is to understand appropriate notions of equivalence - the restriction of target introduces new notions such as that of inner and outer equivalences.} And another is to understand how universal such a restricted target is (does it give a transversal of all equivalence classes for a suitable notion of equivalence?).
 And then the aim is to complete the classification with a suitably universal target.

 With regard to the first part of the triple-focus, the category $\Bcat$, we review several features.
 Work has already been done to generalise to similar categories such as the loop braid category.
 But a significant part of our input here is to recast $\MonFun(\Bcat,-)$ as the isomorphic category of Yang-Baxter objects - which manoeuvre leans heavily on the source being $\Bcat$ on the nose. \ignore{{Our main result here is \ref{where?}. }}